-When you’re building a local SEO campaign, you may wonder: how many keywords should you target?
+When you’re building a local SEO campaign, you may wonder: how many target keywords should you have?
 Is it better to target as many as you can for a broad base of exposure?
 Should you try to show up everywhere that you can, even if you’re not entirely related to the topic?
 Or, is it better to focus on just a few highly-relevant keywords?

 Let’s use a landscaping company as an example.
 Keywords relevant to local landscaping might include words like “landscaping” or “lawn care,” obviously with the local location attached.
 Other keywords could include landscaping-related keywords like “lawnmowers,” and “berms,” and “hedge trimming,” which may be less applicable to your entire audience but can still reach a subset of them.

 If 90% of your business’s customers are in it solely for lawn care, should you focus on targeting just lawn care keywords, or should you expand your keyword targeting to reach more people in other areas of business?

 The answer to this question is a lot more complex than you might realize.